Noteshelf Review 2023

 Here’s a closer look at each of the major tools that Noteshelf provides to help you get your thoughts onto the page.

-#alt#A screenshot picturing the pen interface and three example lines at varying thicknesses of the ballpoint, calligraphy, fine-tip, and pencil styles.
+A screenshot picturing the pen interface and three example lines at varying thicknesses of the ball, fountain, felt, and pencil styles.

 Pen